A visionary is someone who can do four things equally

 fluid and the system of membranes inside the cranium and spinal

-Craniosacral therapists often focus upon optimizing
+The craniosacral practitioner often focus upon optimizing

 the position, fluid movement ('wave') and energy (piezolelectric